-June 30, 2018 ecember 31, 2017 Change (in thousands) Catastrophe bonds \$ 501,025 \$ 380,475 \$ 120,550 Private equity partnerships 186,200 196,220 (10,020) Senior secured bank loan funds 14,414 17,574 (3,160) Hedge funds 11,561 524 11,037 Total other investments \$ 713,200 \$ 594,793 \$ 118,407
+(in thousands) June 30, 2018 December 31, 2017 Change Catastrophe bonds \$ 501,025 \$ 380,475 \$ 120,550 Private equity partnerships 186,200 196,220 (10,020) Senior secured bank loan funds 14,414 17,574 (3,160) Hedge funds 11,561 524 11,037 Total other investments \$ 713,200 \$ 594,793 \$ 118,407

 We account for our other investments at fair value in accordance with FASB ASC Topic Financial Instruments.
-The fair value of certain of our fund investments, which principally include private equity funds, senior secured bank loan funds and hedge funds, is recorded on our consolidated balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments.
-The net valuation criteria established by the managers of such investments.
+The fair value of certain of our fund investments, which principally include private equity funds, senior secured bank loan funds and hedge funds, is recorded on our consolidated balance sheet in other investments, and is generally established on the basis of the net valuation criteria established by the managers of such investments, if applicable.
+The net valuation criteria established by the managers of such investments is established in accordance with the governing documents of such investments.
 Many of our fund investments are subject to restrictions on redemptions and sales which are determined by the governing documents and limit our ability to liquidate these investments in the short term.